mrsauravsahu/gen-env-template/readme.md

 ## Why?

-A well documented template .env file helps setup the app.
+A well documented template `.env` file helps set up the app.

 ## How to use?